 (1) Target awards are shown.
-The performance shares may be earned over a performance period ending December 31, 2020.
+The performance shares may be earned over a performance period ending December 31, 2022.
 The values of the performance shares have been calculated taking into consideration the probable outcome of the respective performance conditions as of the grant date.
-The ROIC-based performance shares are valued at the closing price of our common stock on the grant date.
-Because TSR is a market-based performance metric, the Company used a Monte Carlo simulation model to calculate the fair value of the grant of TSR-based performance shares in accordance with FASB ASC Topic 718, which resulted in a fair value of \$40.40 per share.
+The ROIC-based performance shares are valued at the closing price per share of our common stock on the grant date.
+Because TSR is a market-based performance metric, the Company used a Monte Carlo simulation model to calculate the fair value of the grant of TSR-based performance shares in accordance with FASB ASC Topic 718, which resulted in a fair value of \$43.66 per share.

-2016 Performance Shares Vesting in 2018
+2018 Performance Shares Vesting in 2020

-The Compensation Committee granted performance share awards in 2016 under the 2007 LTIP which could be earned based on achievement compared to a target level of ROIC, defined as net income plus net interest net of taxes (net income plus net interest, less net interest times the effective tax rate), less dividends divided by invested capital (total debt less cash and marketable securities plus total stockholders' equity) (the "2016 ROIC") measured over a period that started on January 1, 2016 and ended on December 31, 2018 and the TSR of the Company's stock compared to the TSR of a peer group over a performance period that started on March 24, 2016 and ended on December 31, 2018 and otherwise contained terms consistent with the performance shares granted in 2018 under the LTIP described above.
+The Compensation Committee granted performance share awards in 2018 under the LTIP, that could be earned based on achievement compared to a target level of ROIC, a non-GAAP measure defined as net income plus net interest net of taxes (net income plus net interest, less net interest times the effective tax rate), less dividends divided by invested capital (total debt less cash and marketable securities plus total stockholders' equity) (the "2018 ROIC") measured as the average of the 2018 ROIC calculated for the years ended December 31, 2020, 2019 and 2018, respectively and the TSR of the Company's stock compared to the TSR of a peer group over a performance period that started on March 23, 2018 and ended on December 31, 2020 and otherwise contained terms consistent with the performance shares granted in 2020 under the LTIP described above.

-The 2016 ROIC threshold, target and maximum goals were 7.5%, 11.5% and 14.5%, respectively.
-The Compensation Committee exercised negative discretion to exclude the positive impacts of the Tax Act and the adoption of ASU No. 2016-09, Compensation - Stock Compensation (Topic 718) (see footnote 1, Recently Adopted Accounting Pronouncements to our audited consolidated financial statements for the fiscal year ended December 31, 2017 included in our 2017 Annual Report on Form 10-K) in its calculation of the three-year average of 2016 ROIC.
-After this exercise of negative discretion, the three-year average 2016 ROIC was 7.0%, which was below threshold performance, and, consequently, no ROIC performance shares were earned.
-For the 2016 performance share awards based on TSR, the TSR of the Company's stock ranked at the 49th percentile of the TSR peer group and, consequently, 97.0% of the target TSR performance shares were earned.
+The 2018 ROIC threshold, target and maximum goals were 8.3%, 12.8% and 16.0%, respectively.
+The three-year average 2018 ROIC was 10.6% which was below target but above threshold performance, and, consequently, 75.7% of the ROIC performance shares were earned.
+For the 2018 performance share awards based on TSR, the TSR of the Company's stock ranked at the 72nd percentile of the TSR peer group and, consequently, 188.0% of the target TSR performance shares were earned.

-The chart below shows the performance share payouts in 2018 for each of our NEOs that were awarded performance shares in 2016:
+The chart below shows the performance share payouts in 2020 for each of our NEOs that were awarded performance shares in 2018: